aws/sagemaker-python-sdk/README.rst

     # Serializes data and makes a prediction request to the local endpoint
     response = mxnet_predictor.predict(data)

-    # Tears down the endpoint container
+    # Tears down the endpoint and endpoint configuration
     mxnet_predictor.delete_endpoint()